John Randolph Tucker High School

 John Randolph Tucker High School is a public high school in the West End of Henrico County, Virginia, United States.
 It is named after lawyer and judge John Randolph Tucker.
 Its students and faculty often refer to themselves as “Tigers," and locals often refer to the school as "Tucker."
-The school had approximately 1,600 students and more than 150 faculty members during the 2014-15 school year.
+The school had approximately 1,900 students and more than 105 classroom teachers during the 2022-23 school year.

 The school attracts students from across Henrico County to participate in its International Baccalaureate Programme, Advance College Academy, and Center for Spanish Language and Global Citizenship (Immersion).

 A new J.R.
 Tucker High School, similar to Glen Allen High School, was built on the location of the former athletic fields and opened for the 2021-22 school year.
 The old school buildings were demolished and athletic fields built in their place.

+In August 2025, a student was arrested by Immigration and Customs Enforcement at the Henrico County Courthouse despite having a special visa given to him; he was there after facing felony driving charges, which were ultimately dropped to misdemeanor charges.
+After being held at the Farmville detention center for two months, he was released in October 2025.
+He planned to return to school.